x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/manage-mailboxes-using-microsoft-365-or-office-365.md

 #### Best practices for hosted mail flow scenarios

-To set up hosted mail flow, we recommend using the Microsoft 365 or Office 365 setup wizard.
-To get to the Microsoft 365 or Office 365 setup wizard, go to **Setup** in the Microsoft 365 admin center.
+To set up hosted mail flow, we recommend using the Microsoft 365 setup wizard.
+To get to the Microsoft 365 setup wizard, go to **Setup** in the Microsoft 365 admin center.

 ![Screenshot of the Setup option in the admin center navigation menu](../media/41bc173f-5a06-4325-b613-b307d3eb0873.png)

-The Microsoft 365 or Office 365 setup wizard walks you through the following steps.
+The Microsoft 365 setup wizard walks you through the following steps.

 1. Add your custom domains in Microsoft 365 or Office 365.
 To prove that you own the domains, follow the instructions in [Add a domain to Microsoft 365](https://docs.microsoft.com/microsoft-365/admin/setup/add-domain).